-Twenty Flint Energies members have already installed their Solar PV energy systems.
+As of March, 2020, more than 40 Flint Energies members have installed their Solar PV energy systems.
 If you would like to install and operate power generation on the Flint Energies system, we recommend you review the following:

 - Review the costs of the equipment including initial costs and annual operation and maintenance costs including cost of insurance.
 These may be capital costs or costs of a long term lease.

 - Do research on the technologies available and then locate local reputable vendors that sell, install and maintain the DG you choose.

 - Make sure, prior to any purchase, that you have applied with Flint to interconnect your power generation and that you have met all requirements.
 (See application below)

 - Review the Flint rates and related monthly charges

 Step 3 – Make a Formal Application to Flint Energies

 You can start the process by submitting the appropriate application, as well as ensuring the technology you choose meets all of the requirements listed in the documents below.
 It is likely you will have to get the vendor involved in submitting the application to ensure the technology meets all of our requirements.
 Upon receipt of the application (and fee, if required) and other required documentation, the Flint Energies engineer will review the application for approval.
 If your application is denied, Flint will provide information as to the requirements for approval.
 Along with the approval, Flint will provide a cost of further interconnection studies, if necessary, and for the physical interconnection.
 Once approval is obtained by Flint, the appropriate Interconnection Agreement shall be executed and any integration costs due to Flint shall be paid prior to implementation.
 Prior to physical interconnection of DG, a Flint Energies representative will inspect for proper operation and installation.

 The limit for residential generation is 10 kW and the limit for commercial generation is 100 kW, in accordance with the state limits on net metering.